 @Trace annotations to instrument your background task code.
 For more information, see Monitoring Java background processes.

-By default, the New Relic .NET agent instruments IIS ASP workers.
-You can also instrument other (non-IIS) .NET applications, such as standalone Windows Communication Foundation (WCF) services, console apps, and other Windows services, by defining them in your app.config or newrelic.config file and by setting up custom instrumentation.
+By default, New Relic's .NET agent instruments IIS ASP workers.
+To instrument other (non-IIS) .NET applications, such as standalone (WCF) services, console apps, and other Windows services, see Instrumenting custom applications and Instrumenting WCF applications.

 The PHP agent assumes that all command-line run scripts are background jobs.
 You can change whether a script is considered foreground or background by using an API.
 For more information, see The PHP API.

 As of version 2.9 of the Ruby agent, you can configure your background jobs to send metric data to New Relic by using an API.
-In versions 2.10 and higher, you can instrument background jobs so that they appear as transactions in the Applications tab in the New Relic user interface.
+In versions 2.10 and higher, you can instrument background jobs so that they appear as transactions in the New Relic APM user interface.
 This includes built-in support for the Delayed::Job background job processor.
 For more information, see Monitoring Ruby background processes and daemons.

-To view the background processes and other tasks in the New Relic user interface: From the New Relic menu bar, select Applications > (selected app) > Monitoring > Transactions.
+- From the New Relic menu bar, select APM > (selected app) > Monitoring > Transactions.